 Advanced Printmaking (ARST 3380) dives into the rich possibilities of etching as well as combined techniques.

-ARST 337, Advanced Lithography gives the student a chance to further explore the art and technique of Lithography.
+Advanced Lithography (ARST 3370) gives the student a chance to further explore the art and technique of Lithography.

-Just added spring semester 2010 ARST the Art of the Book gives the students an opportunity to try various forms of sequencing imagery and binding books.
+The Art of the Book (ARST 3400) gives the students an opportunity to try various forms of sequencing imagery and binding books.

 Students develop their upper level curriculum to their own strengths and culminate the educational experience with a degree show.